 I still ate it anyways.
 If people thought I had bad breath, well, I was ok with that.
 Kimchi was worth it.

 I loved kimchi so much that when I moved out, there was always a jar of kimchi in my fridge no matter where I lived.
 It tasted good with Korean food.
 And it tasted good with pizza and Taco Bell, too.
 There’s just something about that spicy, crunchy bite of pickled cabbage.

 That’s why the first time I ate queso cheese dip, I automatically thought, this would taste so much better with kimchi.

 Queso cheese dip, a Tex-Mex amalgamation, is delicious.
 Commonly eaten at chain restaurants and casual parties, I consider it regular, good ‘ole American fare.
 Except that whenever I eat it, I’m always thinking it needs something more.
 Something pungent and funky.
 Something like kimchi.

 If I do say so myself, kimchi and cheese are good friends.
 Add ground beef and a little gochukaru (Korean chile powder) to the mix and you get childhood BFFs.
-The kimchi really makes this dish spectacular.
+Kimchi really makes this dish spectacular.

 This makes for a great appetizer but in truth, I like to eat this anytime of the day or night.
 It’s a wee bit greasy but sometimes, greasy tastes so right.
 That’s part of its charm.
 If it makes you feel better, the acidic crunch of the kimchi really cuts through the heavy fattiness of the cheese and ground beef.
 So does beer.
 Enjoy!

 - 1 onion (chopped)